-Depreciation is calculated on the following bases:
+Depreciation is calculated on the following basis:

-- Buildings / car parks straight-line allocation over the useful life of the property as estimated by the valuer which can be up to 80 years. - Vehicles, plant, furniture and equipment straight-line allocation over the life of the asset up to 10 Years. - Infrastructure straight-line allocation over 50 years.
+- Buildings / car parks straight-line allocation over the useful life of the property as estimated by the valuer which can be up to 80 years. - Vehicles, plant, furniture and equipment straight-line allocation over the life of the asset up to 15 Years. - Infrastructure straight-line allocation over the life of the asset up to 100 years (as assessed by the engineers team).